Faculty of Arts

 All four year degree programmes include a third-year abroad.

-The options for your year abroad currently include studying at a university or undertaking a work placement or working as a British Council language assistant.
+The options for your year abroad currently include, depending on languages studied and country restrictions, studying at a university or undertaking a work placement or working as a British Council language assistant.

 The UK has left the EU and all changes to immigration rules have been implemented from 1st January 2021.
 The UK Government has made clear that it values international exchanges and collaboration in education and training, and we should remember that the Year Abroad provision for languages students in British universities began many years before the UK’s membership of the EU, as has the British Council Teaching assistantship.
-The Year Abroad will continue, and students at Nottingham will continue to have a range of options for their Year Abroad.
+The Year Abroad will stay, and students at Nottingham continue to have a range of options for their Year Abroad.
 We have been working with all our Erasmus+ University partners to discuss renewal of agreements and increase the number of study places for our students at our partner universities.
-As we finalise these we may see new partners joining us, whilst others are taking a new strategic route for exchanges.
-Work placement opportunities may change too as we see a change in the working environment as a result of the Pandemic and Brexit, but we will work to provide alternative opportunities.
+We always strive to forge new successful partnerships and therefore see new partners joining us, whilst others are taking a new strategic route for exchanges.
+Work placement opportunities remain to be available but may have shifted as we continue to see changes in the working environment as a result of the Pandemic and Brexit, but we will work to provide alternative opportunities.
 If you plan to work in the EU, terms and conditions of employment may vary depending on the country the work placement is in.

 Please visit the Cultures, Languages and Area Studies webpages for further information and to view year abroad options: